 School of Medicine IDP Policy

-All PhD students in the school will complete an IDP within six months of arrival in their permanent mentor’s lab.
-Postdoctoral fellows and scholars will complete an IDP within three months of their initial appointment.
+All PhD students in the school will complete an IDP within six months of arrival in their permanent mentor’s lab and annually every year after that.
+Postdoctoral fellows and scholars are strongly encouraged (by the Office of Postdoctoral Affairs) to complete an IDP within three months of their initial appointment.
 Completing an IDP is an interactive process that involves face-to-face meetings and frank discussions between the junior researcher and mentor.
 The IDP will evolve through annual meetings between mentee and mentor during the trainee’s tenure at the SOM.
 Copies of all graduate student and postdoctoral IDPs as well as all annual updates will be submitted electronically to the CWRU SOM Graduate Education Office through the SOM IDP Portal.

 The recommended IDP format is available at the on-line submission.
 The final submission process requires that both the trainee and mentor have viewed the document and have met to discuss its contents.
 Departments and programs may develop their own IDP formats however, all IDPs must be submitted through the SOM IDP Portal and they must include a career planning component as well as assurance that the trainee and mentor discussed the content of the IDP.

 The SOM strongly encourages trainees to develop content for their CWRU SOM IDPs by exploring the myIDP web tool package.
 Other resources and example IDP templates are available through the Office of Postdoctoral Affairs.

 Training and Implementation